|

 Translation: The cave of .......... (is given) to the Sangha of four quarters, present and absent

-Another inscription belonging to the 6-8 centuries A.D. has been recorded at the site (Collins, 1932).
+Another inscription belonging to the 6-8 centuries A.D. is found at the site (Collins, 1932).
 Consisting of four lines within a frame, it gives some Sinhala and Tamil names probably of pilgrims (Collins, 1932).
 In a cave named Piyangiri Oya Galge located on the slope of the nearby mountain, there is another Early Brahmi Inscription belonging to the pre-Christian era (Collins, 1932).

 The ancient cave temple and two caves with drip ledges in the premises of Ganelandagama Diyavinna Devagiri Purana Gallen Vihara in the Grama Niladhari Division of Diyavinna in Balangoda Divisional Secretariat Division are archaeological protected monuments, declared by the government Gazette notifications published on 6 July 2007.